sbrl/minetest-floating_anchor/README.md

 2	| wool	| steel ingot	| wool
 3	| wool	| wool	| wool

+Feedback on the balance of this recipe is appreciated, as the author does not play survival very often.

 ## Contributing
 Pull requests are welcome!
 By contributing, you agree to release your contribution under the same licenses that this repository is currently under.

 ### Todo List
  - Don't deduct an item from players in creative mode when placing
  - Don't drop an item for creative players breaking the node form
  - ...? ([Open an issue](https://github.com/sbrl/minetest-floating_anchor/issues/new) or [send a pull request](https://github.com/sbrl/minetest-floating_anchor/compare)!)

 ## License
 Everything here is licensed under the _Mozilla Public License 2.0_ - except the textures (which can be found in the `textures/` folder), which are licensed under CC-BY-SA (https://creativecommons.org/licenses/by-sa/4.0/).
 A copy of the Mozilla Public License 2.0 can be found in the `LICENSE` file in this repository.